 Common Causes of Puppy Aggression

-Those common signs of an aggressive puppy might happen once and never again, but it’s when you see this behaviour repeated multiple times that there is a problem developing.
+Those common signs of an aggressive puppy might happen once and never again, but it’s when you see this behavior repeated multiple times that there is a problem developing.
 Some breeds may have more natural tendencies towards aggression than others, but every breed of dog can be trained out of bad habits!
 Don’t let prejudice against so-called “bully” breeds fool you into avoiding dogs like bulldogs or pit bulls.
-All dogs with bad behaviour—big or small—were either improperly trained as puppies, or worse, purposefully trained to become aggressive.
+All dogs with bad behavior—big or small—were either improperly trained as puppies, or worse, purposefully trained to become aggressive.